Main Activities: three half-day options, described below. Pick two to make a full day.

 shown in artefacts session

-Morning Option 1 - Game, Hieroglyphs and Dress-up
+Option 1 - the Gods: Game, Hieroglyphs and Dress-up

 Gods: look at paintings of 8 gods (Anubis, Osiris, Isis, Horus, Hathor, Thoth, Ra, Amun).
-Learn their names, what they look like, and what they were god of: e.g. Osiris is shown wrapped up as a mummy because he was the ruler of the afterlife, and holding a crook and flail because he was god of farming.
+They learn the gods' names, what they look like, and what they were god of: e.g. Osiris is shown wrapped up as a mummy because he was the ruler of the afterlife, and holding a crook and flail because he was god of farming.

 Papyrus painting of Osiris